cs6006/cs6006.github.io/content/blog/second.md

 Fun fact: little kids love big numbers.

 We took a minute to write `0` on every card's red side and `1` on every card's blue side, and then I told them what a computer's favorite eight numbers are: `0`, `1`, `2`, `3`, `4`, `5`, `6`, and `7`.
-Rather boring, yes, but could we signal them?
+Rather boring in comparison, yes, but could we signal them?
 Yes we could:

 <center>